venkatpachala/heatsight-ai/README.md

-# HeatSight: Smart Retail Optimization using AI
+# ShelfSense AI: Smart Retail Optimization using AI

 HeatSight is an intelligent retail heatmap + relocation engine that:
 - Visualizes in-store customer movement